CalvinNeo/CFortranTranslator/README.md

 - file functions
 - one-line if
 - ~~error infomation include Intent name~~
+- allow named blocks

 ## todolist(bugfix)
 - more precise code location (update_pos parse_len)
 - more specific type cast functions(char, int, long long)
 - ~~read statement undefined device~~
-- minus 1 and negative 1 conflict(modify definition in .l)
+- ~~minus 1 and negative 1 conflict(modify definition in .l)~~
+- either an `interface` or **forward declaraion of return value** is need when calling functions in fortran, so must remove all `interface` or forward declaraion of return value in generated code in order to avoid repeat defination.